Bookworm370/InnerBand/README.md

 That's not to say there's not a lot of neat stuff in Three20.
 Some of these problems can likely be avoided with deeper knowledge, but the lack of quality, updated documentation doesn't work well with developers who are trying to write apps with it.

-That's why there's iBoost!
+That's why there's InnerBand!

 # What goodies are available? #

-With iBoost, you get enhancements to the regular SDK you've been using all along.
+With InnerBand, you get enhancements to the regular SDK you've been using all along.
 Here's a quick summary of what you'll find:

 ## Components ##

-iBoost doesn't change the UI layer.
+InnerBand doesn't change the UI layer.
 Want a button?
 Create a glossy button in one line with IBButton!

 Need some rich text?
 Don't wrap UIWebView on your own, there's so